manasi1031/Hogwarts-school/README.md

 - The gallery responsive code is taken from w3schools CSS – [Gallery Responsive section](https://www.w3schools.com/Css/tryit.asp?filename=trycss_image_gallery_responsive) and then further modified to fit the page.
 My Mentor did suggest to use bootstrap, however, I want to just stick to HTML and CSS.

-- In general I used the knowledge and reference of [w3schools](https://www.w3schools.com/) to guide me.
+- In general, I used the knowledge and reference of [w3schools](https://www.w3schools.com/) to guide me and learn more.

 #### Media